Documents to download

 BBC announcement (June 2019)

-On 10 June 2019, the BBC announced that free licences for all of the over-75s would end and that, from 1 June 2020, a free licence would only be available to people in receipt of Pension Credit.
-Implementation of the change was delayed until 1 August 2020 because of the Covid-19 pandemic.
+On 10 June 2019, the BBC announced that free licences for the over-75s would end and that, from 1 June 2020, a free licence would only be available to people in receipt of Pension Credit.

 • fairness – the potential impact on older age groups as well as other licence fee payers.